Category: Anxiety and stress

 Chronic physical pain can emerge after years of neurodivergent masking because the nervous system and body absorb prolonged stress responses.
 When identity strain, social pressure and self-criticism accumulate over decades, the body may eventually signal overload through fatigue, tension and pain

-When WhatsApp becomes a diagnostic tool
+When a messaging app becomes a diagnostic tool

 Had enough of dietary evangelists diagnosing your health problems through Instagram?
 Share this with anyone who’s tired of being lectured about their “systematic abuse” of their body by amateur nutritionists with messiah complexes